mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/Improvisational Mysteries.md

 #### When to Roll---and What the Results Mean

-The correct place of rolls---and their interpretation---in an improvisational mystery isn't whether or not the clues can be uncovered, but in how they are uncovered.
+The correct place of rolls---and their interpretation---in an improvizational mystery isn't whether or not the clues can be uncovered, but in how they are uncovered.

 Or, in other words, at what cost they're obtained.

-Imagine that the investigators are working on an unsolved murder and you, running an improvisational mystery, are willing to provide them with all the relevant information necessary to solve it.
+Imagine that the investigators are working on an unsolved murder and you, running an improvizational mystery, are willing to provide them with all the relevant information necessary to solve it.
 The question is, how do you provide that information while still integrating skill rolls?